bistro-its-berkeley/BISTRO-Starter-Kit/docs/FAQ.md

 <details>
 <summary><strong>Why are alternatives to the car limited to buses and on-demand rideshare?
 What about metro, bikes, scooters..etc?</strong></summary>
 <br>
-The goal of Phase I is to evaluate Sioux Faux as a benchmark city.
-This will provide contestants a first “simple” scenario to discover and familiarize themselves with the optimization problem.
-Phase II of the Uber Prize will include a broader range of multimodal options.
+The Sioux Faux Scenario Benchmark Scenario provides first time users with a first “simple” scenario to discover and familiarize themselves with the transportation system optimization problem and the BISTRO framework.
+Additional scenarios under development include a broader range of multimodal options.
 </details><br>